Santosh3672/RISC-V_Tapeout_Programm/Week 4: Spice simulation for STA/README.md

 - The plotted overlays show how the VTC and Vm shift with supply voltage.
 The 45° line (Vin = Vout) is included to extract Vm.

-Notes:
-- The control section runs multiple DC sweeps while decrementing Vdd by 0.2 V each iteration (1.8 V → 1.6 V → ... → 1.0 V).
-- The plotted overlays show how the VTC and Vm shift with supply voltage.
-The 45° line (Vin = Vout) is included to extract Vm.

 Spice waveform:

 ![Image](https://github.com/Santosh3672/RISC-V_Tapeout_Programm/blob/main/Week%204%3A%20Spice%20simulation%20for%20STA/Image%20W4/W4d5p1.png)